Fxrce89/MusicBot/docs/config.md

 // This is because refreshing the boxes causes the image to be reloaded
 // every time it refreshes.

-npimages = false
+npimages = true

 // If you set this, the bot will not leave a voice channel after it finishes a queue.
 // Keep in mind that being connected to a voice channel uses additional bandwith,
 // so this option is not recommended if bandwidth is a concern.

-stayinchannel = false
+stayinchannel = true

 // This sets the maximum amount of seconds any track loaded can be.
 If not set or set